benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 programs) and of the 4 CS programs I'm involved with 2 of them already.
 There's also the official [ANU Extension](http://extension.anu.edu.au) scheme for Year 11 & 12 students in the ACT, however CS doesn't yet participate in this scheme.
+Across campus, there's the ANU School of Music's [Open School of Music](http://music.cass.anu.edu.au/open-school) for school students, but there's no music technology stream.

 There are several great organisations working to increase diversity in CS, including the [Canberra Girls' Programming Network](https://canberragpn.github.io), [Code Like a Girl](https://codelikeagirl.org/states/act/), [Robogals](https://robogals.org/locations/asia-pacific-apac/canberra/).
-However, these organisations are primarily CS/Eng focussed, rather than interdisciplinary art & code.
+However, these organisations are primarily based around computer science/engineering, not interdisciplinary art & code.

 In 2018 I ran the [ANU Laptop Ensemble](https://cs.anu.edu.au/code-creativity-culture/projects/laptop-ensemble/),